hmnaik/hmnaik.github.io/docs/index.md

-## Ambition
+## What I generally like to do?
-Just want to be known as the guy who likes to take a nap below trees and look at the sky for hours with no particular aim.
+I love to take sleeping below trees and stare at the sky for hours.

-## News:
+## News
-Taking part in mentorship program for [_Driving Human_](https://drivingthehuman.com/) event 10-11 December 2021.
+- Mentorship program for [_Driving Human_](https://drivingthehuman.com/) event 10-11 December 2021.
+- Field trip

 ### Interests
 Nature, Animals, Birdwatching, Computer Vision, Virtual/Augmented Reality, Sketching.